$C$-triviality of manifolds of low dimensions: Calculations for low dimensional manifolds

 are the Chern classes of a rank $3$ complex vector bundle $\alpha$ over $X$ if and only if

-in $H^6(X;\mathbb Z)$.
-If the composition in (\ref{equation1}) has a nontrivial kernel, say $c_2$, then the triple $(0,c_2,0)$ satisfies (\ref{equation2}) and hence there is a rank $3$ complex vector bundle $\alpha$ over $X$ with $c_2(\alpha)=c_2\neq 0$ and hence $X$ is not $C$-trivial.
+in $H^6(X;\mathbb Z_2)$.
+If the composition in (\ref{equation1}) has a non-zero element in its kernel, say $c_2$, then the triple $(0,c_2,0)$ satisfies (\ref{equation2}) and hence there is a rank $3$ complex vector bundle $\alpha$ over $X$ with $c_2(\alpha)=c_2\neq 0$ and hence $X$ is not $C$-trivial.
 This proves (1).

-Next assume that $\dim(X)\leq 6$ and that $X$ is $C$-trivial.
-We first observe that as there is an exact sequence
+We next prove (2).
+Assume that $\dim(X)\leq 6$ and that $X$ is $C$-trivial.
+We first observe that there is an exact sequence